Tessi-Tms/TmsMediaBundle/README.md

             adapter: gallery
 ```

-For a complete list of features refer to the [officiel documentation](https://github.com/KnpLabs/Gaufrette.git).
+For a complete list of features refer to the [official documentation](https://github.com/KnpLabs/Gaufrette.git).

 //Work in progress